 - If using a homemade Angel Food Cake, the cake must be thoroughly cooled before you slice it.

 - Slice cake horizontally as thin as you can, about 1/2" thick.
-(Don't panic if you break of the layers, you can just piece them together with the jello) Lay first layer, the top layer of the cake, back into your Angel food cake pan.
+(Don't panic if you break of the layers, you can just piece them together with the jello) Lay first layer, the top layer of the cake, back into your Angel food cake pan, cut side up.

 - Mix orange jello about 1 hour after you refrigerated the strawberry jello.
 Then refrigerate that.